0LNetworkCommunity/libra-legacy-v6/ol/documentation/genesis/genesis_transaction.md

 # Genesis Transaction

+Once the registration period has closed, all participants must create a genesis block themselves before starting validators nodes. *No genesis transaction will be provided by a central party.*

+Additionally, no validator set will be selected by any one party.
+All participants will choose the registrants they wish to include in the genesis validator set. *No validator layout file will be provided*

+## Outputs

 The output of the genesis process is a `genesis.blob` which is the initial network block.
 Additionally a `validator.node.yaml` file is created which contains all the configurations necessary to start a validator node (using the genesis.blob above).

-Once the registration period has closed, all participants must create a genesis block themselves before starting validators nodes.
-No genesis transaction will be provided by a central party.

 ## Decentralized start